python/cpython/Doc/library/unittest.mock.rst

 .. [#] This only applies to classes or already instantiated objects.
 Calling a mocked class to create a mock instance *does not* create a real instance.
-   It is only attribute lookups - along with calls to `dir` - that are done.
+   It is only attribute lookups - along with calls to :func:`dir` - that are done.